 Road safety and driving

 You'll need a valid international driving permit (IDP) along with your current Australian driver's licence to drive a vehicle.
 Driving without an IDP could void your travel and vehicle insurance.
 After three months, you will need to obtain a local driver's licence.
-Third party insurance is not available.

 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.